Flu vaccines are now available. Get the details here >>

 • Screening for symptoms and updating the screening protocols in our electronic health records to flag patients with possible COVID-19

-• Requiring a medical-grade face mask that covers the nose and mouth for all who enter our facilities, per the guidelines from the CDC and the OHA
+• Encouraging the usage of a medical-grade face mask that covers the nose and mouth for any patient or visitor who has symptoms of an upper respiratory illness, per the guidelines from the CDC and the Oregon Health Authority (OHA)

 • Maintaining an adequate inventory of personal protective equipment (PPE) for our providers and staff